fleetdm/fleet/docs/Using-Fleet/FAQ.md

 In versions prior to Fleet 4.13, a password reset is needed before a new API-only user can perform queries.
 You can find detailed instructions for setting that up [here](https://github.com/fleetdm/fleet/blob/a1eba3d5b945cb3339004dd1181526c137dc901c/docs/Using-Fleet/fleetctl-CLI.md#reset-the-password).

-## Why am I getting an error about self-signed certificates when running `fleetctl preview`?

-If you are trying to run `fleetctl preview` and seeing errors about self-signed certificates, the most likely culprit is that you're behind a corporate proxy server and need to [add the proxy settings to Docker](https://docs.docker.com/network/proxy/) so that the container created by `fleetctl preview` is able to connect properly.

 ## Can I audit actions taken in Fleet?

 The [REST API `activities` endpoint](./REST-API.md#activities) provides a full breakdown of actions taken on packs, queries, policies, and teams (Available in Fleet Premium) through the UI, the REST API, or `fleetctl`.